Medical questions & health advice by licensed doctors

-"What is the swelling in my neck?
+"What is the swelling in my neck?"

 I am a 20 year old woman and have a bad cold, swollen neck that's very uncomfortable.
 What is happening?

 The division and multiplication as well as the inflammation lead to swelling of these lymph nodes which can become very tender.
 Often this will predominantly occur in one lymph node, specifically the one nearest where the offending organism has invaded the body, because specific nodes act as drainage basins for specific areas of the body.
 The lymph nodes of the neck drain the mouth and nose areas, thus in an upper respiratory infection like a common head cold, these nodes often become swollen.
 The typical treatment is simply to give your body time to fight the infection.
 Once it is over, your neck will go back to normal.
 Another possibility is that your painful swelling is due to an inflamed salivary gland.
 The principle is fairly similar.
 These glands are typically under the jaw or to the sides of your face.
 Regardless of where the swelling is, you should talk to your primary care physician to make sure that there is nothing more serious going on, such as an abscess that has formed due to your infection.
 If so, you would need to be on antibiotics and likely require drainage of the fluid collection.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.